Gibson S-1

-The Gibson S-1 is a solid bodied electric guitar, made by the Gibson Guitar Corporation.
-Notable players include Carlos Santana, Ronnie Wood, Keith Richards, and Angel Olsen and Steve Bodner of The Damaged Pies.
+The Gibson S-1 is a solid-bodied electric guitar, made by the Gibson Guitar Corporation.
+Notable players include Carlos Santana, Ronnie Wood, Keith Richards, and Angel Olsen.

 Only 3,089 of them were sold before the model was discontinued in 1980.

 History

 The S-1 was introduced as part of Gibson's attempt to break into the single-coil bolt-on neck guitar market, which was then dominated by Fender.
 It began production in mid-1974, and debuted in 1975 with endorsements from Carlos Santana as well as Rolling Stones guitarists Ronnie Wood and Keith Richards.
 However, the nontraditional construction and Fender-like characteristics led to disappointing sales, as they previously had with the similar Gibson Marauder.
 As a result, both the Marauder and the S-1 were discontinued in early 1980.

 The S-1 enjoys an afterlife as a vintage guitar.
 Its main proponent as of 2020 is Angel Olsen, who gravitated towards the instrument for its ability to produce a variety of tone colors.